arbor-education/private-packagist-upload-artifact/README.md

 # Private Packagist Upload Artifact Action

 A GitHub Action to upload artifacts to Private Packagist repositories.
-This action is built in Node.js and provides the same functionality as the PHP-based upload script, allowing you to upload zip files to Private Packagist without needing PHP in your CI/CD pipeline.
+This action allows you to upload package files to Private Packagist without needing PHP in your CI/CD pipeline.

 ## Features